How old was David when he killed Goliath?

 David’s life was full of unexpected events which he responded to with unusual faith.
 He fought lions and giants, escaped the flying javelins of a mad king, and safely led a force of hundreds of outlaws through a wilderness for several years – even leading them into service under a foreign king.
 After more than a year spent in the land of the Philistines, he inspired hundreds of foreigners to join him as he returned to his own land to be made king, then conquered an impregnable fortress and made it his capital.
 Through his leadership – and despite a moral lapse that earned God’s punishment in the form of family difficulties that dogged the remainder of his reign – David ushered in a time of greatness for the kingdom of Israel that has never been equalled since.

-Some of the events of his reign are shown in the timeline below, which is available for free use by anyone.
+Some of the events of his reign are shown in the timeline below, which is freely available for anyone to use.
 The timeline is also available in Powerpoint format with embedded fonts, so if you want it in that format, please let me know through the Contact Us page.